LKSchwartz95/techbehandler/README.md

 - Optional Guard Mode for automatically watching a folder
 - Live capture of network traffic using tshark
 - Manage optional tools via the built in tool manager
+- Binary analysis with Ghidra, using a bundled download or a user-selected system installation
 - Configurable prompt templates for LLM based analysis
+- Guides tab with live capture and dashboard instructions, plugin file types and a WIP security checklist
 - System resource monitoring with psutil
 - Repeated metrics collection via `collect_metrics_periodically`
 - Optional security scans using lynis or osquery